 - Crank up the heat by 20 degrees F.

 - Turn off the hairdryer after 10 minutes.

-Most primers air-dry which means the primer will dry faster if exposed to cool air.
-To use this method,
+Primers air-dry which means the coating will dry faster if exposed to cool air.
+To improve the air circulation:

 - Turn on the fans.